This is not getting any better

-A total of 31 people were homeless in Carlow in March, according to the latest figures published by the Department of Housing - an increase of five people since February.
+A total of 32 people were homeless in Carlow in April, according to the latest figures published by the Department of Housing.

-An analysis by Carlow Live of the Government's homeless figures revealed that based on data going back as far as January of 2016 - the number of people in emergency accommodation for March of this year was a record high for Carlow.
+An analysis by Carlow Live of the Government's homeless figures revealed that based on data going back as far as January of 2016 - the number of people in emergency accommodation for March of this year was a record high for Carlow at 31.

 The report, based on data provided by housing authorities, captures details of individuals accessing State-funded emergency accommodation arrangements that are overseen by housing authorities.